japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

   rdd: RDD[_]): IndexedSeq[Seq[TaskLocation]]
 ----

-getCacheLocs gives xref:scheduler:TaskLocation.adoc[TaskLocations] (block locations) for the partitions of the input `rdd`. getCacheLocs caches lookup results in <<cacheLocs, cacheLocs>> internal registry.
+getCacheLocs gives scheduler:TaskLocation.md[TaskLocations] (block locations) for the partitions of the input `rdd`. getCacheLocs caches lookup results in <<cacheLocs, cacheLocs>> internal registry.

 NOTE: The size of the collection from getCacheLocs is exactly the number of partitions in `rdd` RDD.

-NOTE: The size of every xref:scheduler:TaskLocation.adoc[TaskLocation] collection (i.e. every entry in the result of getCacheLocs) is exactly the number of blocks managed using xref:storage:BlockManager.adoc[BlockManagers] on executors.
+NOTE: The size of every scheduler:TaskLocation.md[TaskLocation] collection (i.e. every entry in the result of getCacheLocs) is exactly the number of blocks managed using storage:BlockManager.md[BlockManagers] on executors.

 Internally, getCacheLocs finds `rdd` in the <<cacheLocs, cacheLocs>> internal registry (of partition locations per RDD).

-If `rdd` is not in <<cacheLocs, cacheLocs>> internal registry, getCacheLocs branches per its xref:storage:StorageLevel.adoc[storage level].
+If `rdd` is not in <<cacheLocs, cacheLocs>> internal registry, getCacheLocs branches per its storage:StorageLevel.md[storage level].

 For `NONE` storage level (i.e. no caching), the result is an empty locations (i.e. no location preference).

-For other non-``NONE`` storage levels, getCacheLocs xref:storage:BlockManagerMaster.adoc#getLocations-block-array[requests `BlockManagerMaster` for block locations] that are then mapped to xref:scheduler:TaskLocation.adoc[TaskLocations] with the hostname of the owning `BlockManager` for a block (of a partition) and the executor id.
+For other non-``NONE`` storage levels, getCacheLocs storage:BlockManagerMaster.md#getLocations-block-array[requests `BlockManagerMaster` for block locations] that are then mapped to scheduler:TaskLocation.md[TaskLocations] with the hostname of the owning `BlockManager` for a block (of a partition) and the executor id.

 NOTE: getCacheLocs uses <<blockManagerMaster, BlockManagerMaster>> that was defined when <<creating-instance, DAGScheduler was created>>.

-getCacheLocs records the computed block locations per partition (as xref:scheduler:TaskLocation.adoc[TaskLocation]) in <<cacheLocs, cacheLocs>> internal registry.
+getCacheLocs records the computed block locations per partition (as scheduler:TaskLocation.md[TaskLocation]) in <<cacheLocs, cacheLocs>> internal registry.

-NOTE: getCacheLocs requests locations from `BlockManagerMaster` using xref:storage:BlockId.adoc#RDDBlockId[RDDBlockId] with the RDD id and the partition indices (which implies that the order of the partitions matters to request proper blocks).
+NOTE: getCacheLocs requests locations from `BlockManagerMaster` using storage:BlockId.md#RDDBlockId[RDDBlockId] with the RDD id and the partition indices (which implies that the order of the partitions matters to request proper blocks).

-NOTE: DAGScheduler uses xref:scheduler:TaskLocation.adoc[TaskLocations] (with host and executor) while xref:storage:BlockManagerMaster.adoc[BlockManagerMaster] uses xref:storage:BlockManagerId.adoc[] (to track similar information, i.e. block locations).
+NOTE: DAGScheduler uses scheduler:TaskLocation.md[TaskLocations] (with host and executor) while storage:BlockManagerMaster.md[BlockManagerMaster] uses storage:BlockManagerId.md[] (to track similar information, i.e. block locations).

 getCacheLocs is used when DAGScheduler is requested to finds <<getMissingParentStages, missing parent MapStages>> and <<getPreferredLocsInternal, getPreferredLocsInternal>>.